-Item No Recommendation Title and abstract 1 (a) Indicate the study's design with a commonly used term in the title or the abstract Done (b) Provide in the abstract an informative and balanced summary of what was done and what was found Done Introduction Background/rationale 2 Explain the scientific background and rationale for the investigation being reported Done Objectives 3 State specific objectives, including any prespecified hypotheses Done Methods Study design 4 Present key elements of study design early in the paper Done Setting 5 Describe the setting, locations, and relevant dates, including periods of recruitment, exposure, follow-up, and data collection Done Participants 6 (a) Give the eligibility criteria, and the sources and methods of selection of participants Done Variables 7 Clearly define all outcomes, exposures, predictors, potential confounders, and effect modifiers.
-Give diagnostic criteria, if applicable Done Data sources/ 8 For each variable of interest, give sources of data and details of methods of measurement assessment (measurement).
-Describe comparability of assessment methods if there is more than one group Done Bias 9 Describe any efforts to address potential sources of bias Done Study size 10 Explain how the study size was arrived at Done Quantitative variables 11 Explain how quantitative variables were handled in the analyses.
-If applicable, describe which groupings were chosen and why Done Statistical methods 12 (a) Describe all statistical methods, including those used to control for confounding Done (b) Describe any methods used to examine subgroups and interactions Done (c) Explain how missing data were addressed Done (d) If applicable, describe analytical methods taking account of sampling strategy N/A (e) Describe any sensitivity analyses N/A Results (=) = Participants 13 (a) Report numbers of individuals at each stage of study-eg numbers potentially eligible, examined for eligibility, confirmed eligible, included in the study, completing follow-up, and analysed Done (b) Give reasons for non-participation at each stage Done (c) Consider use of a flow diagram N/A Descriptive data 14 (a) Give characteristics of study participants (eg demographic, clinical, social) and 17 information on exposures and potential confounders Done (b) Indicate number of participants with missing data for each variable of interest Outcome data 15 Done Report numbers of outcome events or summary measures Done Outcome data Main results 15 Report numbers of outcome events or summary measures Done 16 (a) Give unadjusted estimates and, if applicable, confounder-adjusted estimates and their precision (eg, 95% confidence interval).
-Make clear which confounders were adjusted for and why they were included Done
+Item No Recommendation Title and abstract 1 (a) Indicate the study's design with a commonly used term in the title or the abstract DONE (b) Provide in the abstract an informative and balanced summary of what was done and what was found DONE Introduction Background/rationale 2 Explain the scientific background and rationale for the investigation being reported DONE Objectives 3 State specific objectives, including any prespecified hypotheses DONE Methods Study design 4 Present key elements of study design early in the paper Setting 5 Describe the setting, locations, and relevant dates, including periods of recruitment, Doutioinouto - exposure, follow-up, and data collection DONE Participants 6 (a) Cohort study-Give the eligibility criteria, and the sources and methods of selection of participants.
+Describe methods of follow-up DONE Case-control study-Give the eligibility criteria, and the sources and methods of case as certainment and control selection.
+Give the rationale for the choice of cases and controls N/A Cross sectional study.
+Give the elicibility criteria and the sources and methods of Cross-sectional study-Give the eligibility criteria, and the sources and methods of selection of participants N/A (b) Cohort study-For matched studies, give matching criteria and number of exposed and unexposed N/A Case-control study-For matched studies, give matching criteria and the number of controls per case N/A Variables 7 Clearly define all outcomes, exposures, predictors, potential confounders, and effect , modifiers.
+Give diagnostic criteria, if applicable DONE Data sources/ 8 For each variable of interest, give sources of data and details of methods of measurement Ü assessment (measurement).
+Describe comparability of assessment methods if there measurement is more than one group DONE Bias 9 Describe any efforts to address potential sources of bias DONE Study size 10 Explain how the study size was arrived at DONE Quantitative variables 11 Explain how quantitative variables were handled in the analyses.
+If applicable, describe which groupings were chosen and why DONE Statistical methods 12 (a) Describe all statistical methods, including those used to control for confounding DONE (b) Describe any methods used to examine subgroups and interactions DONE (c) Explain how missing data were addressed DONE (d) Cohort study-If applicable, explain how loss to follow-up was addressed DONE Case-control study-If applicable, explain how matching of cases and controls was addressed N/A Cross-sectional study-If applicable, describe analytical methods taking account of sampling strategy N/A (e) Describe any sensitivity analyses N/A